DRB Legends Talk “My life as a naturalist” by Dr Tony Start, & DRB AGM.

 Friday November 8th, 7.15pm-9.30pm.

 The AGM will include a report by the outgoing Chairperson explaining the progress the DRB has made in 2019.
 During 2019 the DRB has broken records, e.g. for the number of people attending an evening talk.
-She will also explain the highlights of the year, thank all the many, many people who work behind the scenes to make the DRB so successful, explain our uptake of new technologies, our progress with our strategy to preserve the natural history expertise of our DRB elders, and some of the ideas for our direction in 2020.
+She will also explain the highlights of the year, thank all the many, many people who work behind the scenes to make the DRB so successful, explain our uptake of new technologies, and some of the ideas for our direction in 2020.

 Our second “Celebration of our DRB legends” talk: “My life as a naturalist”.